insulin detemir (cont.)

 How should I use insulin detemir (Levemir, Levemir FlexPen)?

-Use this medication exactly as it was prescribed for you.
-Do not use it in larger amounts or for longer than recommended by your doctor.
+Use exactly as prescribed by your doctor.
+Do not use in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.
+Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.
+Visit your doctor regularly.

 Never share an injection pen or cartridge with another person.
 Sharing injection pens or cartridges can allow disease such as hepatitis or HIV to pass from one person to another.

 Ask your doctor how to adjust your insulin detemir dose if needed.
-Do not change your dose without first talking to your doctor.
+Do not change your medication dose or schedule without your doctor's advice.

 Do not freeze insulin detemir, and throw away the medication if it has become frozen.